rotroff-lab/accord-C4-ps/apply_prs.md

     ##    0    1
     ## 4220 3834

-CT-PRS
+CT-PS
 ------

-1. SNP data is subset down to contain only SNPs involved in CT-PRS.
+1. SNP data is subset down to contain only SNPs involved in CT-PS.
-2. CT-PRS scores are calculated.
+2. CT-PS scores are calculated.
 3. A pre-specified threshold is used to call individuals predicted to benefit from intensive treatment.